zaldre/blog/content/posts/external-dns.md

 3. **Different sources**: I might want to watch different resource types or use different annotation filters
 4. **Isolation**: If one provider has issues, the other keeps working

-That said, you could absolutely run a single ExternalDNS deployment with multiple provider configurations if your use case is simpler.

 ## Troubleshooting tips ##

 If DNS records aren't appearing, here are some things to check:

 1. **Check the logs**: `kubectl logs -n external-dns deployment/external-dns-pihole` (or `external-dns-cloudflare`)
-2. **Verify annotations**: Make sure your HTTPRoute/Ingress has `external-dns.alpha.kubernetes.io/hostname` annotation and that the "hostname" is correctly defined in your HTTPRoute/Ingress
+2. **Verify annotations**: For internet facing configs, Make sure your HTTPRoute/Ingress has `external-dns.alpha.kubernetes.io/hostname` annotation and that the "hostname" is correctly defined in your HTTPRoute/Ingress
 3. **Check RBAC**: Ensure the service account has permissions to read the resources you're watching
 4. **Authentication**: Verify secrets are correctly mounted and environment variables are set
 5. **Provider connectivity**: For Pi-hole, ensure the service is reachable at the configured URL.
 For Cloudflare, verify API credentials are valid